The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/Cielo-Raymundo.md

    This will console log:
    Undefined

-   Because even though the variable is being hoisted, only the declaration is being read so it isn't initialized until it is fully compiled.
+   Because even though the variable is being hoisted, only the declaration is being read so the value cannot be referenced until the variable is initialized on line 3.

 **5. What does the following code log?
 Why?**
     ```javascript